 I presently wish to clarify my contention that Jupiter and Saturn may be 'technically' considered to have "integer" periods of respectively 12 years and 30 years (i.e. perfect multiples of the TMSP, our Moon's true synodic period).
 As every astronomer will know though, the orbital periods of our outer or “Jovian” planets from Jupiter to Pluto are all reckoned to be slightly shorter than a whole, integer number of solar years.
 Jupiter, for instance, is said to complete one of its orbits in 11.862 years.
 Saturn is said to complete one of its orbits in 29.4571 years.
 This means that, in 12 integer years, Jupiter will appear to have precessed by a small amount ('eastwards' in our skies).
 Likewise, in 30 integer years, Saturn will appear to have precessed ('eastwards' in our skies) by a small amount.

-As we activate the "Trace" function in the Tychosium3D simulator, however, we may start envisioning the peculiar geometric motives that allow us to say that - technically speaking - the orbits of Jupiter and Saturn are truly completed in exactly 12 and 30 integer years.
+As we activate the "Trace" function in the Tychosium3D simulator, however, we may start envisioning the peculiar geometric motives that allow us to say that, 'geometrically speaking', the orbits of Jupiter and Saturn are actually completed in exactly 12 and 30 integer years.
 My below graphics are screenshots taken from the Tychosium3D simulator.

-As we can see, Jupiter will (over an exact 12 year-period) to the very same point of its characteristic 'teardrop' loop.
+As we can see, Jupiter will return (over an exact 12 year-period) to the very same point of its characteristic 'teardrop' loop.
 We may thus consider this (i.e. 12 integer years) as Jupiter's true period - which corresponds to 150 TMSP's of 29.22 days (i.e. our Moon's true synodic period).
 Likewise, Saturn will return (over an exact 30 year-period) to the very same point of its characteristic 'teardrop' loop.
-We may thus consider this (i.e. 12 integer years) as Jupiter's true period - which corresponds to 150 TMSP's of 29.22 days (i.e. our Moon's true synodic period).
+We may thus consider this (i.e. 30 integer years) as Saturn's true period - which corresponds to 375 TMSP's of 29.22 days (i.e. our Moon's true synodic period):

-In conclusion, it would not be unreasonable to affirm that the true orbital periods of Jupiter and Saturn are respectively 12 years and 30 years - although they appear to be slightly shorter as seen from Earth - as they do not precess 'clockwise' along with the 'inner' Solar System.
+All in all, it may be correct to affirm that the true orbital periods of Jupiter and Saturn are respectively 12 years and 30 years - although they appear to be slightly shorter as seen from Earth - as they do not precess 'clockwise' along with the 'inner' Solar System.

 SATURN'S MOTIONS - another Copernican aberration

 My below graphic shows two screenshots from the heliocentric Star Atlas simulator.
-We see that Saturn, in fact, returned facing the same star in the Aquarius constellation on the following dates:
+We see that Saturn indeed returned facing the same star in the Aquarius constellation on the following dates:

 I will leave it up to the readers to judge for themselves which of the two simulators (the JS orrery or the Tychosium) provides the most sensible explanation for the observed behavior of Saturn - as it returns to the same point in our skies within a 252-day period.
 May no one ever accuse this author of trying to impose upon the readers his own world view.
-All I wish is to share it with other thinkers - so as to start a thoughtful and intelligent debate as to which configuration of our Solar System best agrees with all empirical observation assiduously gathered by our world's best astronomers throughout the centuries.
-One day, of course, I will leave this planet and my earthly life - but hopefully this book will remain available for future generations to assess and consider.
+All I wish is to share it with other rational thinkers - so as to start a thoughtful and intelligent debate as to which configuration of our Solar System best agrees with what we can observe in our skies.